gferhpc/supercomputing.tue.nl/pages/documentation/software/easybuild.md

 ![EasyBuild logo](easybuild_logo_2022_vertical_light_bg_transparent.png#only-light){: align=right style="height:250px"}
 # EasyBuild
 !!! note
-    This page serves as a reference to system administrators, but the curious user is welcomed to read it as well.
+    This page serves as a reference to system administrators, but the curious user is welcome to read it as well.

 EasyBuild helps building and installing software packages and their dependencies using tested build scripts.